qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 defined color table for other sessions.

 The block :guilabel:`Generate new color map` allows you to create newly categorized colormaps.
-You only need to select the :guilabel:`number of entries`
+For the :guilabel:`Classification mode` |selectstring| 'Equal interval' you only need to select the :guilabel:`number of entries`
 |selectnumber| and press the button :guilabel:`Classify`.
-Currently
+In case of the
-as :guilabel:`Classification mode` |selectstring| 'Continous' and 'Equal interval' are possible.
+:guilabel:`Classification mode` |selectstring| 'Continous' QGIS creates classes depending on the :guilabel:`Min` and :guilabel:`Max` automatically.

 --> invert color !